anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I created several breakpoint nodes in my code with custom logic using regex checks and length rules.
 I used interrupt exceptions to stop the execution and added code to resume it after the state is updated.
 I also added memory checkpoints and made the streaming updates aware of breakpoints.
 The graph edges and nodes were adjusted so multiple breakpoint conditions work correctly.

+Video 5: Time Travel

+What I learned: I learned about the “time travel” features in the state graph.
+It showed me how I can replay old runs, look at older states, and even fork new execution paths from past checkpoints.
+I also learned how to replace earlier messages by updating state using their message IDs instead of always adding new ones.

+Changes in Code: I expanded my graph code to include replaying and forking features.
+I used functions like getState, getStateHistory, and the replay methods.
+I also added logic to fork a new thread from a past checkpoint and overwrite states using message IDs.
+I improved the streaming so it shows state changes for every rewind or fork, and set up proper checkpoint management for branching.